divanov11/DjangoCertificates/README.md

 3. 🤨 Can't find your certificate?
 It may take up to 48 hours to proccess your completion and upload your certiticate.
 Check back in soon!

 ## The Complete Django Course
 Curious about the course?
 Join us on [Udemy](https://www.udemy.com/course/python-django-2021-complete-course/?couponCode=LEADERSALE24B) or [Teachable](https://dennisivy.teachable.com/p/django-beginners-course) and get your Django certificate! 👨‍🎓

-To receive your certificate after the course, you will need to pass the course quiz where your Django knowledge will be put to the test and verified upon completion.

 ### 🤝 Connect